"Frozen 2" Travels "Into the Unknown": But is it Worth the Journey?

 Let’s be honest.
 Idina Menzel can probably elevate any song on her own.
 She’s that good, and she doesn’t disappoint in her second turn as Elsa either.

-The songs of Frozen 2 are good, and they advance their character’s storylines.
-None of them, however, with the exception of maybe Elsa’s “Into the Unknown” or “Show Yourself” are outright showstoppers, and few come close to the iconic, play-on-repeat status of “Let it Go”, “In Summer”, “Do You Want to Build a Snowman?”, “For the First Time in Forever”, or “Love is an Open Door,” which is too bad, because there is some good story being told in Frozen 2’s soundtrack.
+The songs of Frozen 2 are fine, and they advance their character’s storylines effectively.
+None of them, however, with the exception of maybe Elsa’s “Into the Unknown” or “Show Yourself” are outright showstoppers, and few come close to the iconic, play-on-repeat status of “Let it Go”, “In Summer”, “Do You Want to Build a Snowman?”, “For the First Time in Forever”, or “Love is an Open Door,” which is too bad, because there is some interesting story being told in Frozen 2’s soundtrack.

 My one big caveat is, if "Into the Unknown" is the "Let it Go" showstopper, it comes far too early.
-I'm personally more supportive of "Show Yourself," and I would assume that's the movie's big number, but it wasn't really marketed that way.
+"Show Yourself" is a much more important number, but it wasn't really marketed that way.

-As the characters explore more of the Scandinavian countryside in their journey to the Enchanted Forrest and lands of Northuldra, the animators introduce incredible landscapes and new magic.
+As the characters explore more of the Scandinavian countryside in their journey to the Enchanted Forrest and lands of Northuldra, the animators paint beautiful landscapes and new magic for us to explore.
 However, when it comes to the spectacle of the story’s magic, there are often far too many magical elements to keep up with.

 We never fully understood the extent of Elsa’s powers in the first film, but we were kind of okay with it because neither did she.
-Frozen was a story about Elsa finding out who she is, who she wants to be, and where she belongs.
-As she figured things out, so do we.
+Frozen was a story about Elsa finding out what she can do and where she belongs in society.
+As she figures things out, so do we.

 While the film’s new magic is visually stunning, I found myself trying to figure out what was happening, why things were happening, and where things were going.

 Frozen 2 is surprisingly ambitious, not just in terms of story but spectacle, but it’s really confusing at times too, which is probably not what you expect (or want) from a film like this.
-I spent the better part of a day talking through the plot with my wife to try and lock down what actually happened and how all the magical elements actually worked and came together.
+I spent the better part of a day talking through the plot with my wife to try and clarify what actually happened and how all the magical elements actually worked and influenced the story.

 Kids may not mind, and they'll probably track with the story’s magic better than this rambling fool, but there comes a point where sometimes less is more, and maybe less magic, or at the very least, more clarity, would help.

-I wondered if Frozen 2 was going to continue the sister story, and in a lot of ways, it does.
+Going in, I wondered if Frozen 2 was going to continue the sister storyline, and in a lot of ways, it does.
 However, this is also a story about the sins of the past and how these characters attempt to reconcile and even fix the mistakes of those who came before them.
-This is where some may feel the story tries to force a more contemporary political narrative.
-It's subtle, but the connections are there.
+This is where some may argue the story tries to force a more contemporary political narrative.
+The connections are definitely there.

-Okay, so there’s a lot of plot mechanics here, and I still have a LOT of questions about how events of the past really impacted the present narrative and its magic.
+There’s a lot of plot mechanics here, and I still have a LOT of questions about how events of the past really impacted the present narrative or its magic.
 The theme that Frozen 2 attempts to hit home is that Anna and Elsa must become a bridge between Arendelle and Northuldra, the past and the present, and the magical and non-magical world.

 In Elsa’s search to uncover the origins of her powers (reflected in her song, “Show Yourself”), she learns the truth about past injustices committed by her grandfather.
 It is Anna, however, who takes this knowledge and decides to do something about it (“The Next Right Thing”).
 Anna decides that she must destroy the dam her grandfather built, even if it also destroys Arendelle.

-That’s a pretty heavy twist that would subvert most traditional archetypes.
+That’s a pretty heavy twist that subverts most traditional archetypes.

 Sometimes less is more.
 We have archetypes and grand narratives for a reason, something Disney animation has mastered for most of its history.
-And while I completely understand where the storytellers were trying to go with this story, and praise them for the effort and risks taken, I do feel that Frozen 2 might have been benefited from a bigger focus on story, less preaching.
+And while I understand where the storytellers were trying to go with this story, though I don't agree, I do feel that Frozen 2 might have been benefited from a bigger focus on story and less preaching.

 Frozen 2 is not a terrible movie by any means.
 It just exceeds its grasp and often buries its more promising elements in an avalanche of ambition that attempts to be more culturally relevant, which it probably won't be in the years to come.

 But let me know your thoughts.
 Is Frozen 2 the next great Disney classic or a snowball destined to melt with time?
 You be the judge.

 Thank you so much for reading.
-If you liked this post, unfreeze the heart icon below, and if you loved it, don’t forget to subscribe to Perspectives off the Page or pass it along to a friend or fan.
+If you liked this post, unfreeze the heart icon below, and if you loved it, don’t forget to subscribe or pass it along to a friend or fan.
 I hope you enjoyed.